 No, I couldn’t see the timeline track, which she already knew because right away, she asked if I could “pretend” to see the timeline track based on memories I have of an ordinary train track as seen from the air, from a helicopter or a plane.
 This surprised me.
 Previous hypnotherapists hadn’t used this “pretend” approach.

 Yes, I could pretend to see a train track.

-Using my ability to imagine myself floating, my memory of how a train track looked from the air, along with a memory of how it felt to actually ride a train, I was able to perceive myself moving along the timeline track, floating up and down as the situation required.
+Using my ability to imagine myself floating, my memory of how a train track looked from the air, and a memory of how it felt actually to ride a train, I could perceive myself moving along the timeline track, floating up and down as the situation required.
 With this perception approach, versus the traditional visualization approach, she was able to take me backwards in time where I recalled a series of events in my childhood – events that I thought were separate when, in fact, had all happened on the same disturbing night (later corroborated by my siblings and father) – that provided a very plausible explanation for the onset of my panic attacks.
 This pretend-and-perceive approach, as I call it, was more work but in the end, we achieved my goal.

 I decided to try a guided, past-life regression self-hypnosis session on YouTube, which, you guessed it, began with a visualization.
-Again, suspending whether you believe in hypnosis or not, and, suspending whether or not you believe in past lives, I first became deeply relaxed then, using the pretend-and-perceive method, I was able to achieve my hypnosis goal.
+Again, suspending whether I believe in hypnosis or not and suspending whether or not I believe in past lives, I first became deeply relaxed.
+Then, using the pretend-and-perceive method, I achieved my hypnosis goal.

 As someone with aphantasia, I have learned to adapt, bending my capabilities in imaginative ways to service the situation at hand – meditation or hypnosis – which I realize I have been doing my entire life.
 I am a writer, and though I have aphantasia, I can still perceive a wondrous world of possibilities, write them down, and tell fanciful, imaginative tales.